 There are really so many great gags and sequences in this that any fan of wacky comedies such as Airplane, Spaceballs, and Monty Python should get some real enjoyment out of this one.

 The quality and restoration is absolutely superb, using a 35mm interpositive element that was scanned in 2K resolution.
 The extras are somewhat minimal compared to other Arrow releases, with the main extra being a 16 minute interview with Anthony Starke who gives his thoughts on working with Clooney and his memories of the production.

 There are also still production photos and the original trailer.
 The audio commentary is well worth spending time listening to and features the writer-director John De Bello covering various aspects about the film and the other Tomato’s pictures and cartoon series.

-There is also a fully illustrated insert booklet that features an essay by film critic James Oliver, who once again provides a very insightful essay that serves as a terrific companion piece to the picture.
+There is also a fully illustrated insert booklet that features an by film critic James Oliver, who once again provides a very insightful that serves as a terrific companion piece to the picture.

 Despite the minimal extras, this is well worth the purchase for cult fans of this motion picture or the series and for viewers that haven’t seen it who are seeking out restored films from this era.

 SPECIAL EDITION CONTENTS

 High Definition Blu-ray (1080p) and Standard Definition DVD presentations